-During those times, it’s important to have someone or something there to support you.
-It’s easy to be excited when you first start learning a langauge.
-But what happens on day 60 or day 85 or day 285, when your willpower starts to fade?
+When the going gets tough, it’s important to have someone or something there to support you.
+It’s easy to be excited when you first start learning a language.
+But what happens on day 60 day 85, or day 285 when your willpower starts to fade?

-It’s times like this where having an accountablity system or person will pay off.
-You’ll be able to push through those challenges, and keep moving towards your dreams of speaking Korean!
+It’s times like this where having an accountability system or person will pay off.
+You’ll be able to push through those challenges and keep moving toward your dreams of speaking Korean!

 Follow Fun Methods that Work